xetsue/netlink/README.md

 # 🔗 Netlink — Necessary Speed

 Netlink is a lightweight, aesthetically pleasing local file-sharing server built with Python.
 It transforms the standard, bland directory listing into a simple yet modern interface with very minimal yet necessary features.
-> This was a small and straightforward project made in 1 day.
+> This was a small and straightforward project initially made in 1 day.

 ## Features And Previews
 > Script Menu